 Schea stated that he finds it very unlikely, based on his experience, that a court will hold any enterprise responsible for corruption if these measures are implemented and practised sufficiently.
+Even though the quote is several years old, it reflects later court practices regarding corruption and enterprise penalty.

-Implementing these measures requires a clear overview of the typical risk situations in relation to corruption that may appear in the daily work environment.
+Implementing the above mentioned measures requires a clear overview of the typical risk situations in relation to corruption that may appear in the daily work environment.
 Although authoritative guidelines for anti-corruption compliance are missing, guidance can be sought from international NGOs.
 The largest and most influential is probably Transparency International, which regularly publishes compliance standard documents and handbooks for different national business and public sectors.
-These guidelines present a hands-on approach to anti-corruption compliance and give, among other things, reference to specific exemplary situations applicable to the everyday working life in different business sectors to draw inspiration from and be aware of.
+These guidelines present a hands-on and detailed approach to anti-corruption compliance and give, among other things, reference to specific exemplary situations applicable to the everyday working life in different business sectors to draw inspiration from and be aware of.
+See also the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct which is updated continuously according to what is considered international state-of-the-art in anti-corruption and bribery policy.

 In addition to its Anti-Bribery Convention, OECD has also published recommendations and case studies that can provide a deeper understanding of the typical compliance risk in different sectors.
 Other contributions from NGOs worth noting are The European Council Anti-corruption body, The Group of States against Corruption (GRECO), guidelines developed by The International Organization for Standardization (ISO) and the UN Convention on Corruption (UNCAC).

-Additionally, with an increasing internationality in different business sectors, it is crucial to have insight into other national acts that may apply to your business.
+Additionally, with an increasing inter nationality in different business sectors, it is crucial to have insight into other national acts that may apply to your business.
 Examples of acts with broad applications are the United Kingdom Bribery Act 2010 (UK) and the United States Foreign Corrupt Practices Act of 1977.

-3 Do you expect the enforcement policies or priorities of anticorruption authorities in your jurisdiction to change in the near future?
+Do you expect the enforcement policies or priorities of anti-corruption authorities in your jurisdiction to change in the near future?
 If so, how do you think that might affect compliance efforts by companies or impact their business?